-Take Action: To get started head on over to the Wyoming Business Council website’s section that covers Business Costs.
+Take Action: To get started head on over to the Wyoming Secretary of State website’s section that covers Business Fees.
 Also, for red carpet treatment check out their Business Relocation Assistance program.

 You may not have to be a cowgirl/cowboy in Wyoming to look like one, but you do have to play ball in terms of regulation which unless you intend on entering the mining industry should be as smooth as a well-made saddle.
 Consider zoning, public access, county requirements and so forth.

 Obviously being in Wyoming is going to help your numbers look great, so do your brand a favor and create a centralized feature/startup-friendly account for tidy bookkeeping and to help your financials stay as strong as a bull.